 Santa Claus and Jesus

 Remind parade-goers of the reason for the season with this symbolic float.
 Place a manger with a doll in the center of a flatbed trailer.
 Recruit one of the youth group members to dress in a full Santa suit and beard.
-Assign the other youth group members to sing pre-determined Christmas carols.
+Assign the other youth group members to sing a prepared list of Christmas carols.
 Some members of the choir will stand or sit in the trailer while others walk beside it.
 "Santa" will kneel by the manger in an attitude of prayer.
 Rig a spotlight to shine down over the display if the parade is planned during the evening.
 If there is room on the trailer, add other figures of the nativity such as Mary, Joseph and shepherds.

 Gifts from God Float